Coxxs/LogoDiy/README.md

 ### New boot logo does not take effect

-This may happen with Photoshop saved `.jpg` format files.
+This may happen `.jpg` format files saved with Photoshop.
 We recommend saving as `.bmp` format and using it directly, or converting to `.jpg` format with other software.

 ### User interface of this utility is too ugly 🤯